-This is also a very rare occurrence, seen in one per cent of the cases.
-The tube that connects the bile duct and the liver will be sealed after the operation.
+This is also a very rare occurrence, seen in one percent of the cases.
+The doctor seals the tube connecting the bile duct and the liver after the operation.
 However, sometimes, the bile fluid can leak out into your abdomen.
 This might cause severe pain and also fever, leading to a swollen abdomen.
 This fluid can be cleared out, and your abdomen can be washed with an operation.

 In some occasions, your bile duct can be damaged because of the surgery.
 If this happens during the surgery, it can easily be fixed.
 However, during some other occasions, you might need another operation to repair this.

-With gallbladder surgery, the other organs surrounding it can also be injured.
-These organs that are at risk of being injured are blood vessels, the intestines and bowels.
+With gallbladder surgery, the other organs such as blood vessels, the intestines and bowels- surrounding it can also be injured.
 However, these kinds of injuries do not happen often and can be fixed at the time of the surgery itself.
-In case they are diagnosed after the surgery, another operation will be needed to repair them.
+In case they occur after the surgery, the patients need to undergo another operation to repair them.

 With the surgery, you can develop blood clots in your leg vein, a condition known as deep vein thrombosis.
 This is very dangerous since it can prevent the flow of blood to your lungs.
-To prevent this, patients are given special compression stockings to wear after the operation.
+Patients can prevent this by wearing special compression stockings after the operation.

 Although these complications might scare you out, you need to remind yourself that these are rare occurrences.
 A good recovery plan will help you through any of it.